thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-In ThoughtSpot, both physical appliances and virtual machines ship with a base OS image.
-ThoughtSpot Support then helps you to install, and subsequently update the software.
-Note the exception of RHEL installations, where the customer provides the OS image themselves, and uses a slightly different installation protocol.
+Your ThoughtSpot application software is already installed for you in a ThoughtSpot appliance.
+This is true for both physical and virtual appliances.

-The ThoughtSpot Support team contacts all clients to schedule updates as we release new versions of ThoughtSpot.
-To schedule upgrades to patch releases that support your use cases, work with our Customer Success team.
+The ThoughtSpot software is updated by ThoughtSpot Support.
+ThoughtSpot Support will contact you to schedule an update when one becomes available.

 As administrator, you are responsible for setting up and configuring ThoughtSpot.
-This guide helps you with these tasks, and also assists in troubleshooting some common problems and finding additional resources.
+This guide explains how.
+It will also assist you in troubleshooting some common problems, finding additional resources, and contacting ThoughtSpot.

 {: id="display-current-config"}
 ## Display your current configuration